parisminton/james.da.ydrea.ms/README.md

 Changelog
 ---------

+**11/10/11**

+- CharACTer.create() isn't necessary.
+I removed it.

+- CharACTer's methods have been moved into a prototype.
+Don't see why each instance needs its own unique copy.

+- animate() once again increments current_frame on every draw.
+It's clear there needs to be a master count of which frame we're on.

+- ftha doesn't reset current_cel when a CharACTer leaves anim_queue.
+This leaves the CharACTer at its last position on the stage while others continue to move.

+***

+**11/9/11**

+- CharACTer gets a create() method for instantiation.

+- The sequence object in every CharACTer now has a starting_frame member.
+This tells ftha the frame on which to start animating the CharActer.

+- breakpoints is now an array, using current_bp to identify the index of the current breakpoint.

+***

 **11/8/11** - *Updates go back to May, but alas, the log starts here.
 The plan is to be way more atomic from now on.*

 The files *polevault.js*, *new\_polevault.js*, *polevault.html* and *pv\_cels.js* all include code for running canvas animations.
 This will become a subset of [bigwheel.js][1], but I'm testing it [here][2].
 The project isn't complete, but these are all working.
 The highlights: